AmhedVargas/crRNA_library/README.md

 Then for each crRNA in the selection, adjacent sequences were added and treated as homology arms for CRISPR experiments.
 In these arms, restriction sites as re-appearing crRNA sites were removed by altering their sequences (with synonym mutations if located in coding regions).

 ### Ordering schema within plates
-The crRNA library was designed to be compused of **four** 384 plates each of them with 120 oligos.
+The crRNA library was designed to be composed of **four** 384 plates each of them with 120 oligos.
 Read Al-johani *et al.* for further information.
 The final arrangement of our plates had the following considerations:

 * Last well of each plate (384) contains sequences used as co-CRISPR.